 Prior to the start of this project, we had conducted a house-to-house census for the four settlement areas included in the study and had randomized the collected names for each location.
 The first 25 people from each list were used in the RAG sample, with each of the four locations corresponding to a different day of play.
 The next 50 names on each list made up the DG sample, with each location corresponding to a different day of play.
 The games were played in small tents and we used tokens (dried beans) instead of coins, as we were unable to locate a sufficient number of small coins near the field site.
-During the RAGs, we used two secular tents (each containing a bottle of water and notebook) and two moralizing god tents (each containing a bible, rosary, and large crucifix).
-The DGs consisted of four tents: one secular, one moralizing god, one local god (containing a clay jar with red ochre powder, which is commonly used by local seers for divination), and one secular authority tent (containing a camouflage jacket commonly worn by police officers).
+During the RAGs, we used two secular tents (each containing a bottle of water and notebook) and two moralizing god tents (each containing a clay jar with red ochre powder, which is commonly used by local seers for divination), and one secular authority tent (containing a camouflage jacket commonly worn by police officers).